 - Upon passing the Pediatric Surgery Qualifying Exam, candidates are admissible to

-the Pediatric Surgery Certifying Exam and will be sent registration information regarding the next exam.
+the Pediatric Surgery Certifying Exam and will be asked to register online for the next exam.
 It is held annually in the spring in a major U.S. city (see Dates & Fees).

 - Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.